MirageC79/Interfaces-for-WobbleX-integration/RatRig/V-Minion/readme.md

 An Idea for the RatRig V-Minion based on the WobbleX concept.
-Development is in in progress but it works pretty well so far.
+Development is in progress but it works pretty well so far.

 It is not possible to order the WobbleX WS8 at my place so I designed something similar.